 It is one thing to be just there in sessions and tell your coach things you are comfortable to share.
 But that’s not what coaching should be.

 As with most things in life, you get what you put in.
 So again, be open and honest.
 You have to commit to the process and put your heart and mind into it.
-You have to commit to putting the lessons from every session to work in real life.
+Remember to commit to putting the lessons from every session to work in real life.

 You will be challenged, be ready